 Get a grip, baby!

-When it comes to specific items or toys, here is what you can safely offer baby to play around and fidget with her little fingers:
+When it comes to specific items or pincer grasp activities, here is what you can safely offer baby to play around and fidget with her little fingers:

 - Activity boards – they stimulate pushing buttons, flipping switches, turning dials.
 They also teach baby cause-and-effect and are great fun especially if they come with sound.

 - Blocks of all shapes and sizes – baby can stack, knock down or clap together.
 They strengthen eye-hand coordination, teach about balance, colors and help baby develop problem-solving skills.

 - Balls, big or small, with different textures and of different weights – some may just be pushed around, some might be squeezed.

 - Kitchen gear – give babies wooden spoons, plastic bowls, safe cutlery, even measuring spoons and cups

 - Nesting toys – cups or boxes in different sizes and colors that babies can also stack or knock down

 All in good fun, but please be careful of how you choose the toys: make sure they are appropriate for baby’s age and do not buy anything that has the least chocking hazard!